Yanan Shaanxi, China Travel Guide

 Rooted in northern Shaanxi traditions, with hearty cuisine.

-English proficiency might be limited; translation apps and basic Mandarin phrases are beneficial.
+English proficiency could be restricted; translation apps and basic Mandarin phrases are beneficial.

 History enthusiasts, those interested in one-of-a-kind cultural encounters, and nature lovers.